Around 50 energy savings schemes globally

 Around 50 energy savings schemes operate globally.
-These schemes have been introduced by governments to improve end-use energy efficiency and other objectives such as reducing greenhouse gas emissions and customer energy bills.
+These schemes have been introduced by governments to improve end-use energy efficiency and other objectives such as reducing greenhouse gas emissions, customer energy bills and more recently peak demand reduction.
 The most effective schemes include those with an Energy Efficiency Obligation (EEO).

 Significant expertise now exists worldwide in this area.
-Australia has much to contribute with various jurisdictions having established some of the earliest schemes in the world from 2009 which are delivering cost-effective results and at lowest costs greenhouse gas abatement.
+Australia has much to contribute with various jurisdictions having established some of the earliest schemes in the world from 2009 which are delivering cost-effective results, lowest cost greenhouse gas abatement and technology transformation.

-- State Energy Efficiency Resource Standards (EERS), American Council for an Energy Efficient Economy (ACEEE), Jan 2017.
+- 2020 International Energy Efficiency Scorecard, American Council for an Energy Efficient Economy (ACEEE) Dec 2020.

 - Best Practices in Designing and Implementing Energy Efficiency Obligation Schemes.
 DSM University/Leonardo Energy Webinar: video and presentation slides.)
 Crossley David Dr, Senior Advisor, Regulatory Assistance Project, 25 June 2014.